volkerwiegand/scaffold_plus/README.md

 This helper adds has_ancestry to the model and updates the mass assignment whitelist in the controller.
 It can also add a migration.

-### Add many-to-many association with intermediate join table
-    rails generate scaffold_plus:many_to_many

-This helper creates a join table and updates the two parent resources.
-It can handle additional attributes in the join table incl. whitelisting and accepts_nested_attributes_for in one of the parents.

-### Add many-to-many association with has_and_belongs_to_many
+### Add authority
-    rails generate scaffold_plus:habtm
+    rails generate scaffold_plus:authority

-This helper scaffolds a has_and_belongs_to_many relationship with migration and updates to the models.
+TODO

 ### Set the autofocus flag on a column
     rails generate scaffold_plus:autofocus

 This helper adds "autofocus: true" to an input field in the form view.

+### Add a collection to a resource route
+    rails generate scaffold_plus:collection

+This helper works on config/routes.rb and adds code for a collection to a newly created resource route.
+Also, empty views are generated.

+### Add support for an enum field
+    rails generate scaffold_plus:enumerize

+This helper depends on the [enumerize](https://github.com/brainspec/enumerize) gem.
+A column of type string is added to the model and controller attribute whitelist.

 ### Add friendly_id to resource
     rails generate friendly_id
-    rails generate scaffold_plus:friendly_id [attribute]
+    rails generate scaffold_plus:friendly_id resource [attribute = 'name']

 This helper depends on the [friendly_id](https://github.com/norman/friendly_id) gem.
 It adds "extend FriendlyId" to the model and marks the attribute which is to